hoffmangroup/BEHST-2022/README.md

 ## Installation ##
-To run best, you need to have the following programs and packages installed in your machine:
+To run BEST, you need to have the following programs and packages installed in your machine:

 * Python
 * Python Pandas package